guhu95/guhu95/README.md

 Combine smart contract audits and bounties as part of a healthy bug-hunting diet.

 ### 🏆 Credentials
-- On the [Immunefi leaderboard](https://immunefi.com/leaderboard/), having found multiple live criticals in known projects.
+- Previously on the [Immunefi leaderboard](https://twitter.com/Guhu95/status/1692850687682760982), having found multiple live criticals in known projects.
 - Years of crushing audits in a top-tier firm.

 ### 🥇 Value prop